SunPengChuan/wgdi-example/Karyotype_Evolution.md

 <img src="./figures/tsi13s_aek_tsi13s.dotplot.order.png" style="zoom: 20%;" />

 Then, we used WGDI with the "-icl" parameter to find collinear genes between them.
-Then, we used WGDI with the "-bi" parameter to find collinear genes between them.
-Then, we used WGDI with the "-bi" parameter to integrate collinear blocks for easy screening of collinear fragments.
+Then, we used WGDI with the "-bi" parameter to integrate synteny blocks for easy screening of synteny blocks.
 Then, we used WGDI with the "-c" parameter to filter out blocks that may be from more ancient events.
 We also used WGDI with the "-bk" parameter to check the remaining blocks are reasonable.

 <img src="./figures/tsi13s_aek_tsi13s.blockks.png" style="zoom: 18%;" />